tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Items in named_group_list are ordered according to the client's preferences (most preferred choice first).

+If server receives a list that does not include any group acceptable to it, it MUST abort the connection by sending "handshake_failure" alert.

 As of TLS 1.3, servers are permitted to send the "supported_groups" extension to the client.
 If the server has a group it prefers to the